SparseMask: Differentiable Connectivity Learning for Dense Image Prediction: Conclusion

 \section{Conclusion}

-We presented SparseMask, a novel method that automatically designs an efficient network architecture for dense image prediction in a differentiable manner, which follows the encoder-decoder style and focuses on the connectivity structure.
-Concretely, we transformed a pre-trained image classifier into Fully Dense Network, which contains a large set of possible final architectures and learnable dense connections.
-With the supervision of the proposed sparse loss, the weight of each connection is pushed to either $0$ or $1$, resulting in a network architecture with sparse connectivity.
+We presented SparseMask, a novel method that automatically designs an efficient network architecture for dense image prediction in a differentiable way, which follows the encoder-decoder style and focuses on the connectivity structure.
+Concretely, we transformed an image classifier into Fully Dense Network, which contains a large set of possible final architectures and learnable dense connections.
+With the supervision of the proposed sparse loss, the weight of each connection is pushed to be binary, resulting in an architecture with sparse connectivity.
 Experiments show that the resulted architecture achieved competitive results on two semantic segmentation datasets, which requires much fewer parameters and runs more than $3$ times faster than the state-of-the-art methods.
-Besides, the discovered sparse connectivity structure is compatible with various backbones and generalizes well to many other datasets and dense image prediction tasks.
+Besides, the discovered connectivity is compatible with various backbones and generalizes well to many other datasets and dense image prediction tasks.
+Notably, We focus on connectivity search in this paper.
+However, the proposed search method can be easily extended to layer search.
+We plan to combine connectivity search and layer search in our future work.